-The most recent national GP patient survey results published on this practice is dated July 2015.
+The national GP patient survey results published on 2 July 2015.
 The results showed the practice was performing in line with local and national averages.
-Three hundred and seven survey forms were distributed and 127 were returned.
-This represented 42% of the practice's patient list (14581).
+Four hundred and fifty six survey forms were distributed and 102 were returned.
+This represented 1.7% of the practice's patient list

-- 59% found it easy to get through to this surgery by phone compared to a CCG average of 75% and the national average of 73%. - 82% were able to get an appointment to see or speak to someone the last time they tried, compared to a CCG average of 82%, and the national average of 85%. - 66% described the overall experience of their GP surgery as fairly good or very good, compared to the CCG average of 78%, and the national average of 84%.
+- 64% found it easy to get through to this surgery by phone compared to a CCG average of 75% and a national average of 73%. - 78% were able to get an appointment to see or speak to someone the last time they tried (CCG average 82%, national average 85%). - 77% described the overall experience of their GP surgery as fairly good or very good (CCG average 78%, national average 84%).

-• 59% said they would definitely or probably recommend their GP surgery to someone who has just moved to the local area, compared to the CCG average 74%, and the national average of 77%.
+• 72% said they would definitely or probably recommend their GP surgery to someone who has just moved to the local area (CCG average 74%, national average 77%).